mathrunet/flutter_masamune/packages/katana_functions/README.md

 flutter pub add katana_functions
 ```

-If you use Firebase Functions, import the following packages as well.
+If you use Cloud Functions for Firebase, import the following packages as well.

 ```dart
 flutter pub add katana_functions_firebase